Altinn/altinn-studio-docs/content/broker/solution-architecture/_index.en.md

 ## Security Controls

 {{<notice warning>}} <!-- info -->
-The documentation of security contols is work in progress
+The documentation of security controls is work in progress
 {{</notice>}}